PetraProver/PetraVM/prover/README.md

 ### Design Considerations

 1. **VROM Memory Model**
-   - Write-once semantics enforced by channel balancing
+   - The verifier pushes all possible addresses (power of two) into the VROM address space channel
-   - Each address can only be pulled once from `vrom_addr_space_channel`
+   - Each address must be pulled exactly once to balance the channel
-   - Prover must either write a value or skip each address
-   - All addresses (0-31) must be accounted for
+   - Two specialized tables handle address consumption:
+     - VROM Write Table: Pulls an address and pushes a (address, value) pair when data needs to be written
+     - VROM Skip Table: Pulls an address without pushing any value for unused addresses
+   - This design ensures complete coverage of the address space while maintaining write-once semantics

 2. **Channel Balancing**
    - All pushes must be matched by pulls